anujnema5/sixpl/data/posts/on-page-seo-tutorial.md

 date: '2022-02-21'
 ---

-We have redesigned our website.
+# We have redesigned our website.
 This is a sample blog.
-Please check back this sector after 2-3 days to get complete details.
+Please check back this section after 3 days to read the all the blogs.

 On-Page SEO refers to the changes we make on the website.
 The objective of these changes is to make sure that Google's bot reads and understands our pages in the way we want.